AdobeDocs/experience-manager-learn.en/help/forms/document-services/rendering-and-reader-extending-xdp-templates-article.md

 ```

-The following screenshot shows you the configuraiton properties exposed.
+The following screenshot shows you the configuration properties exposed.
 Most of the common usage rights are exposed through this configuration.

 ![](assets/configurationproperties.gif)